mdhishamshaikh/ViralProduction_R/README.md

 #> [7] "vp_end_to_end"        "vp_list_of_methods"   "vp_visualize"
 ```

-Within the package, each of the three primary steps has its dedicated
+Within the package, each of the three primary steps has its own,
-function.
-Additionally, a comprehensive wrapper function exists,
+dedicated function.
+Additionally, a comprehensive wrapper function
-`vp_end_to_end`, which integrates all three essential steps of viral
+exists, `vp_end_to_end`, which integrates all three essential steps of
-production analysis into a single execution.
-Executing this singular
+viral production analyses into a single execution.
+Executing this
-function yields calculated viral production results, analyzed data, and
+singular function yields calculated viral production results, analyzed
-visualizations.
-Below, we will demonstrate the functionality of the
+data, and visualizations.
+Below, we will demonstrate the functionality
-wrapper function using example data available in the `inst/extdata`
+of the wrapper function using example data available in the
-folder, use of the separate main functions is integrated in the
+`inst/extdata` folder, use of the separate main functions is integrated
-`Introduction to viralprod` vignette.
+in the `Introduction to viralprod` vignette.

 Running the code, provided below, also serves as a convenient method to
 verify the correct installation of the package.
 Note that the assessment
 of input data frames conforms to the package’s requirements is
 seamlessly integrated into the wrapper function through the
-`vp_class_count data` function.
+`vp_class_count_data` function.

 For detailed information regarding the specific requirements for input
 data, please consult the vignette: `Input data for viralprod`.